Catboy96/Gekko/README.md

 ## Commands

 * camouflage (camo)   : Define a file or a directory which will be ignored when uploading.
 This will generate '.gekkoign' file.
-* make (mk)           : Create a host which files will be uploaded to.
-You can also save the host or remove it
+* grip (gp)           : Create a host which files will be uploaded to.
+You can also save the host or remove it.
 * list (ls)           : Show all the connections.
 * remove (rm)         : Remove a connecion.
-* upload (ul)         : Start the upload sequence.
+* run (rn)            : Start the upload sequence.